Convergence in distribution of the P-P process in $L^1[0,1]$: Sufficiency of absolute continuity

 The first term converges to zero because $\beta_n$ converges uniformly to $\beta$.
-The second term converges to zero by the dominated convergence theorem because $\beta(u+t_n\alpha_n(u))\to\beta(u)$ for all $u\in[0,1]$ due to the uniform convergence of $t_n\alpha_n$ to zero and the continuity of $\beta$.
+The second term converges to zero by the dominated convergence theorem because $\beta$ is continuous.
 It remains to show that the third term converges to zero.

 Since $B$ is absolutely continuous with density $b$ we have, for each $u\in[0,1]$,

 Define the map $\zeta_n\in\mathbb D_2$ by